-Big Chicken Has The Internet Clucking About Fake News But Big Chicken Is Real
+Big Chicken Has The Internet Clucking About Fake News, But Big Chicken Is Real

 Fake news comes in all shapes and sizes, and apparently, chickens do too.
-Big chickens aren’t seen all that often by Twitter users though, and when the chicken is enormously, frighteningly large, the Internet gets suspicious.
-CBS News reports that the big chicken that scared tweeters and sent Twitter ballistic over the weekend was the real thing, but without question it was disturbing–in a big way.
+Big chickens aren’t seen all that often by Twitter users though, and when the chicken is enormously, frighteningly large, the internet gets suspicious.
+CBS News reports that the big chicken that scared tweeters and sent Twitter ballistic over the weekend was the real thing, but without question it was disturbing — in a big way.

 I SAW THE BIG CHICKEN AND I DONT LIKE THE BIG CHICKEN